Symbols in Literature: Definition and Examples

 In contrast, the stones in The Lottery denote cruelty.
 It symbolizes people’s potential for committing acts of violence.
 You’ll find more information about the short story in our The Lottery study guide.

-Accessories & Clothes Symbolism
+Accessories & Clothes Symbolism in Othello and Other Works

 People choose clothes and accessories to reveal their personalities.
 Writers and poets alike use these personal attributes to show characters’ true nature.
 However, they can also symbolize other things:

-• a person’s culture, especially if it’s traditional clothing;
+• A person’s culture, especially if it’s traditional clothing.

-• an uncomfortable dress can represent oppression by society;
+• An uncomfortable dress can represent oppression by society.

-• characters can use clothes and accessories to appear as someone they aren’t.
+• Characters can use clothes and accessories to appear as someone they aren’t.

 For example, in Othello, the handkerchief is an ambiguous symbol.
 It represents love, purity, and family ties.
 At the same time, it symbolizes jealousy and faithlessness.
 If you want to learn more, you can check out our Othello study guide.